rahrajlat/astro-airflow-hackathon/README.md

   `predict_detected_object(capture.output)`—without a manual `xcom_pull`.
-- **Task dependencies as safety interlocks.** The rover cannot explore before its systems check, photograph before detecting an obstacle, or move again before the human decision resolves.
-The graph is the safety model.
+- **Task dependencies as safety interlocks.** The rover cannot explore before its systems check, photograph before detecting an obstacle, or move again within the post-detection branches before the human decision resolves.
-- **`max_active_runs=1`** prevents two missions from driving the same physical hardware at once.
+- **`max_active_runs=1`** prevents overlapping runs of this exploration DAG.
+  It does not prevent other DAGs or manual controls from issuing commands.
 - **`doc_md`** publishes the mission sequence, safety model, runtime architecture, and configuration table directly into the Airflow UI, so the DAG documents itself where an operator is standing.